Spring Festival Travel Rush in China

 Reach the station at least 1.5 hours prior for boarding process

 During the Chinese New Year Travel Rush, the steps of taking a train will take longer time as everywhere of railway stations are crowded with people, so you are advised to get to the station at least 1.5 hours prior to departure.
-Most stations will set temporary waiting rooms outside of station halls and air-condition and heat are not available, so remember to wear warm clothes as most cities in China are cold during Spring Festival.
+Some stations will set temporary waiting rooms outside of station halls and air-condition and heat are not available, so remember to wear warm clothes as most cities in China are cold during Spring Festival.
+Guide on: How to Take the Train in China

 Travel light & take care of your luggage

 Avoid taking heavy luggage as it will be inconvenient for you waiting in lines to enter the station hall, check in, and get onboard.
 Also, take good care of your luggage when you are in the crowd.
-After you get into your carriage, keep your luggage in sight or put it under your lower berth, and try not to expose your personal information to strangers.
+You can make a unique mark on your luggage for easy identification.
+After getting into your carriage, keep your luggage in sight or put it under your lower berth.
+See Luggage Space on China Trains

 |